JSFoundation/TAC/BasePolicies/README.md

 ### Base Policies for new Collaboration Boards and Working Groups

 Once the TAC ratifies a charter, the new CB or WG inherits the policies established by the TAC for governance, contribution, conduct and an MIT LICENSE.
 New CBs and WGs are free to change these documents through their own governance process but should retain at least the spirit of the original versions.
-The template documents provided in this directory are provided to help bootstrap that process:
+The documents and templates in this directory are provided to help bootstrap that
+process:

-* [CB and WG Charter Template][]
+* [CB Charter Template][]
+* [WG Charter Template][]
 * [Governance Template][]
-* [Code of Conduct Template][]
+* [Code of Conduct][]
-* [Moderation Policy Template][]
+* [Moderation Policy][]

-[CB and WG Charter Template]: CB-WG-Charter.md
+[CB Charter Template]: CB-Charter.md
+[WG Charter Template]: WG-Charter.md
 [Governance Template]: Governance.md
-[Code of Conduct Template]: CODE_OF_CONDUCT.md
+[Code of Conduct]: CODE_OF_CONDUCT.md
-[Moderation Policy Template]: ModerationPolicy.md
+[Moderation Policy]: ModerationPolicy.md